On the Max-Cut of Sparse Random Graphs: Conclusions and further questions

-\begin{OpenProblem} Does the Max-Cut problem exhibit the clustering property for cut values close to optimal? \end{OpenProblem}

-The clustering property discussed above relates to another concept concerning which we pose our next open question.
-It is the concept of \emph{i.i.d. factors} which appear in the context of theory of converging sparse graph~\cite{HatamiLovaszSzegedy},\cite{lyons2011perfect},\cite{gamarnik2014limits},\cite{rahman2014local},\cite{csoka2014invariant}.
-The concept appears also under name \emph{coding invariant processes} in an Open Problem 2.0 in~\cite{Aldous:FavoriteProblems}.
-We do not formally define here i.i.d. factors as it falls somewhat out of scope of the paper, and instead refer the reader to the literature above.
+Our second group of questions relates to the concept of \emph{i.i.d. factors} which appear in the context of theory of converging sparse graphs~\cite{HatamiLovaszSzegedy},\cite{lyons2011perfect},\cite{gamarnik2014limits},\cite{rahman2014local},\cite{csoka2014invariant}.
+The concept appears also under name \emph{coding invariant processes} in Open Problem 2.0 in~\cite{Aldous:FavoriteProblems}.
+We do not formally define here i.i.d. factors as it falls somewhat out of the scope of the paper, and instead refer the reader to the literature above.
 One of the outstanding questions in this area is identifying the largest density obtainable on infinite trees with a fixed degree distribution, for example a regular (Kelly) tree.
-It was shown in~\cite{gamarnik2014limits} and later in~\cite{rahman2014local} that the clustering property provide upper bound on the density of i.i.d. factors.
+It was shown in~\cite{gamarnik2014limits} and later in~\cite{rahman2014local} that the clustering property provides upper bound on the density of i.i.d. factors.
 This approach applies to the case of Max-Cut value as well.
 Specifically, let $\T_{\Pois}$ denote a (finite or infinite) tree obtained as a Galton-Watson process with Poisson off-spring distribution with parameter $c$.
 As an implication of the upper bound part of our main result we obtain \begin{coro} The largest Max-Cut density on $\T_{\Pois}$ obtainable as a factor of i.i.d. is at most $\mathcal{MC}(c/2)$. \end{coro} Here the argument of $\mathcal{MC}$ is $c/2$ instead of $c$ is due to the fact that the average degree in $\Gncn$ graph is $c/2$.
 The proof of this result follows from the argument very similar to the one found in~\cite{gamarnik2014limits}.
 Nevertheless, since the clustering property is not yet established for the Max-Cut problem it is not clear whether $\mathcal{MC}(c/2)$ is achievable as a factor of i.i.d.
 Our last open problem concerns this question. \begin{OpenProblem} Determine whether the value $\mathcal{MC}(c/2)$ is achievable as factor of i.i.d. process. \end{OpenProblem}